 We all want to avoid mistakes in life.
-Hindsight is 20/20 as the old saying goes and it wouldn’t hurt to be able to have some perspective on your divorce before you actually head into the case.
+Hindsight is 20/20 as the old saying goes and it wouldn’t hurt to be able to have some perspective on your divorce before you head into the case.
 Better to have some perspective as you begin rather than to gain it all along the way collecting bumps and bruises.

 The question is: how do you do that?
-We all want knowledge that can help us avoid mistakes but none of us want to actually have to go through the pain of learning those lessons the hard way.
+We all want the knowledge that can help us avoid mistakes but none of us want to go through the pain of learning those lessons the hard way.
 Today’s blog post from the Law Office of Bryan Fagan, PLLC will discuss a few of the bigger mistakes that we want to make sure you are aware of as we head into the long, hot summer of Southeast Texas.

 If your attorney asks for information do not withhold anything

 The most important person in your divorce case besides you and your spouse is your attorney.
-He or she will the person to guide you through the process, give you advice that can help you and your family and help you to navigate through all of the noise along the way.
-Did you know that the shortest period of time that you can expect your divorce to last is sixty days?
-That means it is likely that for months and months you will be going through stressful episodes, worry and situations that you never thought you would find yourself in over and over.
+He or she will be the person to guide you through the process, give you advice that can help you and your family, and help you to navigate through all of the noise along the way.
+Did you know that the shortest period that you can expect your divorce to last is sixty days?
+That means it is likely that for months and months you will be going through stressful episodes, worry, and situations that you never thought you would find yourself in over and over.
 Your attorney is there to help you manage your case and your emotions in this difficult time.

 Part of that process is helping your attorney have all of the information that he or she needs to help you.
 If you cannot help your attorney then you are doing nothing to help yourself and your family.
 Remember that your attorney cannot disclose information to anyone without your permission.
 The information you are being asked for is not to entertain your lawyer or to simply fill up the time.
-Your attorney needs information to complete his or her preparation for hearings and mediation as well as to build a case should yours not settle and a trial become necessary.
+Your attorney needs information to complete his or her preparation for hearings and mediation as well as to build a case should yours not settle and a trial becomes necessary.

 In the end, you need to be able to trust your attorney without reservation.
 If you do, respond immediately to requests for information from your attorney.
 Work with his or her staff on supplying whatever it is that is being asked of you.
 If you are wondering whether or not something is relevant- provide the information and let your lawyer make that determination.
 Now is not the time to become embarrassed about something or to think you know better than your attorney.
 Submit yourself to the process, listen and ask questions of your attorney.